Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Hey.
 Same thing happened in Curious George and the High Tension Line.

-Daniel Schultz Premium Member over 3 years ago
+Daniel Schultz Premium Member about 4 years ago

 As usual, Jimmy Johnson elides the good parts, in this case the sexy exploding squirrel.